From: Christopher T. Dodson, Executive Director

 - People may contract for binding arbitration of their agreements under religious law.

 - An employee’s contract might incorporate canon law.

 - A health care directive may require a health care decisions be made in accordance with a religious law.

 - Instructions for funerals and burials could require adherence to religious laws.

 American courts can and do enforce these types of contracts.
 If, however, any of these legal instruments required the interpretation of religious law or violated the U.S. or state constitutions, the contract would not be enforceable.

 The committee should keep another legal principle to keep in mind when looking at HB 1425.
-Statutes that are generally applicable and neutral toward religion on their face can, constitutionally, substantially infringe upon religious freedom.(2) Unless the jurisdiction has accommodation laws, employees and parties to a contract might seek application of religious law in their agreements to provide religious protections not afforded by the U.S. or state constitutions.
+Statutes that are generally applicable and neutral toward religion on their face can, constitutionally, substantially infringe upon religious freedom.(3) Unless the jurisdiction has accommodation laws — which North Dakota does not — employees and parties to a contract might seek application of religious law in their agreements to provide religious protections not afforded by the U.S. or state constitutions.

 The heart of the bill is the two sections on page 2, lines 3 through 21.
 At first glance, these sections appear to say that a court cannot enforce a religious law if doing so would violate one of the constitutional rights listed.
 That is not, however, what the sections say.
 What they actually say is that a court cannot enforce a religious or foreign law if any part of that law would violate one of those fundamental rights of American law, even if those parts of the foreign or religious law are not applicable to the legal question at issue.